How I Met Your Mother: Production

 Upon learning that the series would be syndicated, Thomas said, "We're thrilled that it will live on in other forms," and they were proud of the show and it was great to see the strong demand.

-Reruns of the series began airing on local U.S. broadcast television stations and on Chicago-based cable superstation WGN America September 13, 2010.
+Reruns of the series began airing on local American broadcast television stations and on Chicago-based cable superstation WGN America on September 14, 2010.
 Featured in these airings are vanity cards previously unseen in the CBS and Lifetime airings due to marginalized credit sequences used by the two networks.
 Shown in between the closing credits and the production company credits, these vanity cards show portions of "The Bro Code", a list of rules frequently referenced by Harris' character, Barney Stinson, on how men should interact with each other, with an emphasis on activities involving pursuing members of the opposite sex.
 The opening theme song for the syndicated reruns is also slightly edited, running shorter and not using all the pictures seen in the opening montage that runs on DVD and the original CBS broadcasts.
 The episodes are also slightly shorter, to allow for more commercials during a timeslot in syndication.

 One of the series' traditions involved giving guest roles to actors from various Joss Whedon productions, many of whom co-starred with Hannigan on Buffy the Vampire Slayer.
 Bays attributed this to their being "huge fans" and to those casts representing "a big talent pool".

 On March 4, 2011, CBS announced that the show had been renewed for two more seasons, with the seventh season premiering with back-to-back episodes on September 19, 2011.

 On July 27, 2011, the FX channel announced it had picked up the series for syndication.
 On September 5, 2011, FX began airing the series.

 Cast members had said the show would not run longer than eight seasons, but a ninth season was secured in December 2012 amid tense negotiations with the studios and the actors—especially Segel, who had wanted to move on to other ventures after the eighth season.
 During these negotiations, Bays and Thomas originally approached the eighth season as if it were the show's last, but had a "Plan B" in case the show were renewed.
 After producers secured a ninth season, they implemented plans to secretly cast the titular future mother, with Cristin Milioti eventually winning the role, having bested at least two other contenders.
 Milioti first appeared in the last scene in the season eight finale "Something New" and was a regular cast member in the show's final season.
 This was the first time the show had expanded its core roster.

 In January 2013, How I Met Your Mother was renewed for a ninth season.
 Carter Bays told Entertainment Weekly that season 9 would "feature some of the most non-linear episodes we've ever done".